Improved ADOM Guidebook

 - A forge &.
 You can't carry these around with you, but you can hope to find one in your

 travels.
-There are two locations in the game where forges are guaranteed (Dwarftown and
+There are few locations in the game where forges are guaranteed (Dwarftown,

 Other useful facts regarding Smithing: